7c7engineering/multiflasher-pro/README.md

 Programmer for ESP32, AVR-UPDI &amp; UART-monitor

 To get around the limitations of the current ITL211205 multiflasher, an upgrade is proposed which:
-* is easy and quick to solder :
+* is easy and quick to solder (or can be assembled by JLCPCB):
   * (no QFN or pitch >0.5mm)
   * (no 0402 or smaller)
 * is reliable